abhishekarya1/Hash-Define-myNotes/content/java/misc.md

 It uses reference equality operator (`==`) on key search operations instead of `equals()` and uses the JVM provided identity hashcode of the object instead of generating hascode using the `hashCode()` method of the object.
 Hence we don't need to override the `equals()` method for key objects to be put in the map since it won't be used to compare keys anyways.

-It allows mutable keys too as every key object is unique anyways when we do reference comparison using `==`.
+It doesn't face the mutable key problem as every key object is unique anyways when we do reference comparison using `==`.

-`IdentityHashMap` isn't thread-safe but we can always use `Collections synchronizedMap(identityHashMap)` to make it so.
+`IdentityHashMap` isn't thread-safe but we can always use `Collections synchronizedMap(identityHashMap)` to make it sync.

 ```java
 Map<String, String> identityHashMap = new IdentityHashMap<>();